319SoftDev/wiki-project-group-the-last-of-us-the-back-row/bowl/Recipes/Recipe_Selection.md

 # Recipes <img src="https://cdn-icons-png.flaticon.com/512/98/98022.png" alt="rice bowl logo" width="30" height="30">
 Rice has a long culturally significant history, and this is demonstrated through cultural recipies around the world.

-In its early days, it would
+In its early days, it would be eaten as a whole, plain kernel, like wheat or corn.

 #
 Visit the